 - Take a private transfer to general aviation terminal (around 10 minutes).

-The legacy from the old commercial terminal is clearly visible and although the venue lacks fancy infrastructure, it can be considered secure and efficient.
+The legacy of the old commercial terminal is clearly visible and although the venue lacks fancy infrastructure, it can be considered secure and efficient.

 In general, all passengers must enter through the common entrance located at Rua Jorge Acurcio 1505.
-Passengers of flights realized in Caravan Grand, King Air C90 or Cheyenne can be attended through a separate entrance located 100 meters before the main gate.
+Passengers of flights served by the Caravan Grand, King Air C90, or Cheyenne can be attended through a separate entrance located 100 meters before the main gate.
 From there on, just one quick security check and you’ll be ready to enter a VIP lounge of one of five executive hangars located at the terminal.

 - Opening hours: the airport operates 24/7.
 Please consult whether selected aircraft can conduct night flight operations.

 The Captain Ariston Pessoa airport is located some 30 km away from the town of Jericoacoara and can be further reached by either executive transport (R$240 per car) or taxi (R$60).

 The airport surroundings lack Internet signal, so we strongly recommend booking and confirming all services before your departure to guarantee timely service.